sehilnlf/sehilnlf/README.md

 ### About Me

-Hi, my name is Linh, a Data Science and Artificial Intelligence student at Hanoi University of Science and Technology.
+Hi, I am Linh, a Data Science and Artificial Intelligence student at Hanoi University of Science and Technology.

 ### Skills and Expertise:
 - **Computer Vision**: Experienced in using libraries like OpenCV, TensorFlow, and PyTorch for image and video processing and analysis.